defdeveu/code.ios.Vulnabank/README.md

 ### Credits
 * Created by Ferenc Sági
 * Specification by Zsombor Kovács
-* Photo by Agustin Mariano Quezada on Unsplash.
+* Photo by Agustin Mariano Quezada used under the Unsplash Licence; derived work by Ksenia Kotelnikova